safe-global/safe-docs/docs/services_02_relay.md

 ---
 id: services_relay
-title: Relay Service
+title: Relay service
-sidebar_label: Relay Service
+sidebar_label: Relay service
 ---

 This service allows us to have owners of the Safe contract that don’t need to hold any ETH on those owner addresses.
 How is this possible?
 The transaction relay service acts as a proxy, paying for the transaction fees and getting it back due to the transaction architecture we use.
 It also enables the user to pay for ethereum transactions using **ERC20 tokens**.